 Yes we can!
 In fact, Shell has already lost a climate lawsuit in the Netherlands.
 Meanwhile there are dozens of lawsuits targeting oil, gas and coal for climate impacts in the United States.

 28 Canadian law professors think that local governments in Canada should consider this type of lawsuit too.

 You may have heard about past lawsuits involving the Tobacco, Pharmaceutical and Asbestos industries.
 In each of these cases, huge companies thought that they were invincible, but ultimately had to pay the price for their irresponsible behaviour.

 The local governments engaged in the lawsuit will choose which companies to sue.
 Under Canadian law, lawsuits can be brought against multinational companies in BC’s courts as long as there is a “real and substantial connection” to the province.
-The fact that the climate impacts are being felt in BC allows our local governments to sue international companies under BC law.
-The Sue Big Oil campaign proposes targeting the world’s largest multinational fossil fuel companies, such as Chevron (a US company), Shell (a UK company) and Exxon (a US company), as they are responsible for the most greenhouse gas emissions.
+The fact that the climate impacts are being felt in BC creates that “real and substantial connection” and allows our local governments to sue international companies under BC law.
+The Sue Big Oil campaign proposes targeting the world’s largest multinational fossil fuel companies, such as Chevron (a US company), Shell (a UK company) and Exxon (a US company), and even Saudi Aramco (a Saudi Arabian company), as they are responsible for the most greenhouse gas emissions.

 While it is true it could take years to get a final decision in our lawsuit, filing the lawsuit will still have a huge, immediate impact on the behaviour of these companies, their investors and governments.

 Corporations are required by law to inform investors of any “material risks” associated with their business operations.
 When they do, investors and governments will realize that investing in, and subsidising, oil, gas and coal brings legal and financial risks, and then change their investment decisions.
 It is also possible that Big Oil will decide to settle rather than go to trial.